angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 reduction as one mulligans to six and to five.
 One thing to note is how few data points there actually are for mulligans to five or less showing some severe data changes for the win percentage across these points.
-As a result nothing solid can be inferred from these low points but I I hope the fact that the number of these results being so low is a testament to the general consistency of the deck itself.
+As a result nothing solid can be inferred from these low points but I hope the fact that the number of these results being so low is a testament to the general consistency of the deck itself.